26th Battalion (Australia): World War I

 In early 1918, after the fighting on the Eastern Front ended following the collapse of the Russian Empire, the Germans transferred a large number of divisions to the Western Front and subsequently launched a major offensive that became known as the Spring Offensive.
 In April 1918, after the Allies had been pushed steadily back, the 26th Battalion was transferred from the Messines sector south to the Somme and committed to the fighting along with other Australian units.
-The 26th undertook defensive tasks throughout April and May in various locations including Baizieux, Camon and Ribemont, during which time over a 100 casualties were suffered before the German offensive was eventually halted.
+The 26th undertook defensive tasks throughout April and May in various locations including Baizieux, Camon and Ribemont, during which time over 100 casualties were suffered before the German offensive was eventually halted.
 After this, throughout June and July the battalion launched a number of "peaceful penetration" operations to take small amounts of the German front line during the lull that followed prior to the final Allied offensive of the war.
 The first came around Morlancourt on 10 June, while another was undertaken around Monument Wood, near Villers-Bretonneux, on 17 July 1918.
 It was during this raid that Lieutenant Albert Borella earned the battalion's second Victoria Cross of the war.
 On 22 July, thirteen men of the battalion accompanied 23 men of the British 1st Gun Carrier Company in taking possession of and towing away the abandoned German A7V tank "Mephisto" from within Allied lines.
 In August, the Allies launched their Hundred Days Offensive, which ultimately brought an end to the war.
 On the opening day of the offensive, the 26th led the 7th Brigade's attack around Villers-Bretonneux.
 After a period in reserve, in late August they advanced on the brigade's left during an attack at Biaches which saw the Allies push towards the Somme River.
 The following month they took part in the attack on Mont St Quentin, during which they experienced heavy machine-gun fire.

 After the Somme was crossed, the 26th joined an attack around Grandcourt and Lormisset on 3 October 1918, part of the "Beaurevoir Line", which was the third and final line of the Hindenburg Line defences.
 During the attack, the 26th followed up the initial gains made in the 7th Brigade's sector by the 25th Battalion, and attacked the second line of German defences around Grandcourt, suffering 123 casualties, including 21 killed.
 Shortly after this, the 26th received a batch of reinforcements from the 25th Battalion, which was subsequently disbanded.
 Nevertheless, the fighting along the Beaurevoir Line was the 26th Battalion's last contribution to the war and they were withdrawn to Berteaucort for a rest shortly afterwards.
 They did not return to the front line before the armistice was declared in November and were subsequently disbanded on 31 May 1919.
 The battalion's last commanding officer was Lieutenant Colonel William Davis, who took command of the battalion in mid-October 1918 and remained in command until it was disbanded.